fabiofranchino/fabiofranchino.com/content/blog/2021-02-18-how-to-use-matter-js-in-react-functional-component.md

 This time I've wanted to integrate [Matter.js](https://brm.io/matter-js/) in a React app.

+To integrate Matter.js into a React application effectively, it's crucial to understand how to manage state within a functional component, especially since Matter.js operates as a stateful engine.

+The challenge lies in maintaining React's stateless nature while utilizing Matter.js's powerful physics engine.
+By leveraging `useRef` instead of `useState`, you can add statefulness to your component without unnecessary re-renders, ensuring optimal performance.

+This approach allows you to initialize the Matter.js engine within a `useEffect` hook, creating an interactive simulation with mouse-based particle addition.

+This method not only simplifies the integration process but also maintains React's efficiency.
+Whether you're experimenting with Matter.js on CodePen or building complex React components, understanding this integration is key to creating responsive, physics-based animations in your projects.

 The basic Matter.js boilerplace code comes from this [codepen](https://codepen.io/abusedmedia/pen/abBwWYL) that I did to wrap my head with the library.

 It's a simple example that **inits** and **runs** the physic simulation engine with a basic mouse interaction to add particles on press: